 - Have a communication system while riding, whether this is an intercom or a series of tapping patterns that mean different things.
 An example would be 2 taps to the rider’s shoulder indicates the pillion wants to stop soon, but 3 taps mean they want to stop immediately in case of emergencies

 - Let the pillion know they are only to get on and off the bike when instructed to prevent the rider from being unprepared and toppling the bike

 - Make sure your child always holds onto the rider or the hand-hold bars when riding.
 You can also buy handles to clip around the rider’s waist for smaller children to hold onto

 In conclusion, taking children as a pillion on the motorbike can have risks if the safety precautions are not met, but if you are responsible and mindful it can be an enjoyable experience for you and your child.
-Always remember to follow the laws in your country and ensure your child is wearing safe gear and a brand new helmet.
+Always remember to follow the laws in your country and ensure your child is wearing safety gear and a brand-new helmet.
 Finally, if you don’t have an intercom, do agree on another form of communication, it can really help, whether it be a toilet stop or an emergency.